NVIDIA/aistore/cmd/cli/resources/users.md

 `ais auth add..`

-In the last case, the CLI detects that there is not enough information and prompts for missing data in interactive mode.
-E.g, you can keep superuser name in an environment variable and `ais` will prompt for superuser\'s password:
+In the last case, the CLI prompts for missing data in interactive mode.
+E.g, you can keep superuser name in an environment variable and `ais` will prompt for superuser's password:

 ```console
 $ export AUTHN_SU_NAME=admin